Prepare A Bank Reconciliation For Candace Co. For May 31

 Bank reconciliation is the process of matching the cash balance reported in a company's accounting records to the corresponding amount reported by the bank.
 The reconciliation process identifies and explains any differences between these two balances.
 For Candace Co., this means comparing the company's cash account in its general ledger with the bank statement received for May.

 The reconciliation process is typically performed at regular intervals, most commonly monthly.
-By May 31, Candace Co. should have received its bank statement covering all transactions for the month of May.
+Even so, by May 31, Candace Co. should have received its bank statement covering all transactions for the month of May.
 The company's bookkeeper or accountant will then compare this statement with the company's cash records to prepare the reconciliation.

 Why Bank Reconciliation is Important